SIPEC-Animal-Data-Analysis/SIPEC/README.md

 ## Usage/Installation

-**For really making use of SIPEC, your machine should have a powerful GPU.
+**For using SIPEC, your machine should have a powerful GPU.
 We have tested the scripts with NVIDIA GTX 1080, NVIDIA GTX 2080 Ti and V100 GPUs.**

 ### Docker